mamersfo/datomic-intro-java/pres/content.md

 * Key-Value Stores have no leverage
 * Datomic uses KV-stores for storage
-* Adds leverage with query and transactions
+* Adds leverage with query and transactions and consistency

 ![Riak](resources/riak.png)